What to Pack for a Self-Catering Caravan Holiday

 Summary

 We have only stayed in self-catering caravans in the UK, so I can’t comment on self-catering holidays abroad.
 It can be tricky if you’ve never done it or are flying and do not have much room in your luggage for all those essentials.
-There are, however, self-catering holidays in European holiday parks that include essential packs that can be purchased pre-travel for convenience.
+There are, however, self-catering holidays in European holiday parks that include essential packs, which can be purchased before travel for added convenience.

 This has made me want to go on a self-catering holiday!
 Thanks for sharing these great tips — so useful!